San Francisco finally has a “Coit Tower House” – it only took 86 years…

 Each one of these four sections, just like the real tower, consists of 4 sub-sections – I wanted to be very accurate with such details.
 At first these were limited in height by the 3rd party 3D printer, so only 2 sub-sections were supposed to be printed at a time, and then joined together with metal plates and nuts/bolts, but since I was now working on my own terms, I decided to reduce the amount of work for myself, and at the same time reduce the number of bolts/nuts/plates to just 4 sets, instead of 8.

-Each one of these sections takes about 3.5-4 days to print using a single 1.1mm shell @ 10% infill, which created for a surprisingly strong structure, since I instructed the infil to have a 45% overlap with inner and outer walls.
+Each one of these sections takes about 3.5-4 days to print using a single 1.1mm shell @ 10% infill, which created for a surprisingly strong structure, since I instructed the infill to have a 45% overlap with inner and outer walls.

 As I was printing each one of these four sections, I took this opportunity to dial in my retraction settings since I was getting a lot of stringing.

 The below print of the 3rd section was my first successful print that didn't fail.
 First one had to be glued out of 3 separate prints, second one out of 2 separate prints.
+Re-printing these would be too time and material consuming.

 Coit Tower crown consists of three main sections: the arcade, main crown body, and filter.
 There are two reasons for the making crown arcade section detachable:

-Embedded brass hardware means the metal won't corrode the tower from the inside.
+Embedded brass hardware means the metal won't corrode the tower from inside.
 Arcade installs using 8 hidden bolts.

 Woke up to this madness.
 Harness and bowden tube ended up dragging down several columns.
 To prevent this from happening again, I designed and printed a bowden tube harness bracket holder.